Anthony Glennon: Burnley

 He moved on to sign for Premier League side Burnley in July 2018, after impressing on trial.
 He was appointed as captain of the under-23 side by manager Steve Stone shortly after his arrival at Turf Moor, and the club made great improvements in their second season in the Professional Development League.
 On 25 July 2019, he signed a two-year extended contract with option of a further year at Turf Moor following an impressive first season in the under-23 squad, as well as being named on the first team bench for a Premier League game against Manchester City in April.
 On 7 January 2020, he became manager Ian Holloway's first signing when he joined EFL League Two side Grimsby Town on loan until the end of the season.
 The move materialised as Holloway had worked with Burnley's chief operating officer Matt Williams when he was at Blackpool, doing a lot of his scouting.
 Holloway was in desperate need of a left-back and trusted Williams so much that he didn't even watch Glennon play himself before the move was completed.

 He moved on loan to Barrow in January 2022.
 On 10 June 2022, Burnley announced Glennon would leave the club at the end of the month when his contract expired.

 Grimsby Town

 On 29 June 2022, Glennon signed for former team Grimsby Town, where he had previously played on loan, on a two-year deal.

 Glennon was part of the Grimsby team that reached the FA Cup quarter final for the first time since 1939, he played the full 90 minutes of the 2–1 win away at Premier League side Southampton that secured that achievement.

 He was released following the conclusion of the 2023–24 season.

 Newport County

 On 26 June 2024 Glennon signed a two-year deal with League Two club Newport County, effective from 1 July.
 He made his debut for Newport on 10 August 2024 in the 3-2 EFL League Two defeat to Cheltenham Town.
 He scored his first goal for Newport on 2 November 2024 in the 4-2 FA Cup first round defeat to Peterborough United.

+He was released by the club at the end of the 2025–26 season.